 GONG conducts training of teachers for CE.
 The program educates school teachers through three modules on how to teach democratic and active citizenship to students.
 This professional training program contributes to the development of civic competences as well as social and political competences of educational workers and enables them to contribute to the democratization of schools and society.

 Given the complexity of the modern social processes the program is divided into three modules: political literacy (democracy, human rights, and civil society), EU literacy and media literacy.

 The Croatian association of social pedagogues/social educators: TRAINING OF LIVE SKILLS

-The Croatian association of social pedagogues/social educators developed a “Training of live skills” focused of social skills development of students of first few grades of elementary school.
+The Croatian association of social pedagogues/social educators developed a “Training of live skills” focused on social skills development of students int the first few grades of elementary school.